-- 1. FOR the election of Scott D. Myers, Timothy A. Springer, Ph.D. and Patrick Zenner as Class I Directors; - 2.
+- 1. FOR the election of Carrie S. Cox and Murat Kalayoglu, M.D., Ph.D. as Class II Directors; - 2.
 FOR the approval, on a non-binding, advisory basis, of the compensation of our named executive officers; - 3.
-FOR the approval, of an amendment to our Charter to change the vote required for stockholders to approve an amendment to our Bylaws from two-thirds to a majority of the outstanding shares of capital stock of the Company entitled to vote thereon; - 4.
-FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023.
+FOR the approval of the Cartesian Therapeutics, Inc. Amended and Restated 2016 Incentive Award Plan; - 4.
+FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024.